 As a patient starting dialysis treatments, you need to make many adjustments to your daily life.
 This can include switching to a kidney-friendly diet as your kidneys are unable to filter waste and excess fluid from your body as effectively as they should.

 Adopting a more kidney-friendly diet does not need to be a challenge.
 Being mindful of your dietary needs throughout your treatment journey can help you feel and do your best.

 The specific dietary restrictions for dialysis patients differ from person to person.
 However, there are some general guidelines all patients should follow, whether on haemodialysis (HD) or peritoneal dialysis (PD).

-Getting enough fiber from the foods you eat is an important part of maintaining your overall bodily health.
-Fiber helps your body control its blood sugar levels, keep cholesterol in check, and maintain gut health.
-You should consume about 20 to 25 grams of fiber each day.
+Getting enough fibre from the foods you eat is an important part of maintaining your overall bodily health.
+Fibre helps your body control its blood sugar levels, keep cholesterol in check, and maintain gut health.
+You should consume about 20 to 25 grams of fibre each day.
 This is easy if you eat a diet rich in fruits and vegetables and low-phosphorus grains.

 Keep in mind that every person on dialysis has specific dietary needs.
 You should talk to your clinician or dietician about what specific foods you should and should not eat while you’re on dialysis to make sure that you’re on the kidney-friendly diet that’s right for you.

 Therapy-Dependent Diet Guidelines